Swizzy/XDK_Projects/Simple 360 NAND Flasher/readme.txt

 - It'll flash your motherboards nand with the supplied image (updflash.bin) using rawflash v4 or rawflash4g v1
 - It'll dump your motherboards nand with to flashdmp.bin using rawdump v1 or rawdump4g v1

+************
+* AutoMode *
+************
+Below is a list of commands followed by an explanation of what it does: read - Dumps nand to flashdmp.bin and generates a CRC32 hash in flashdmp.crc32 dump - ^ same as above write - Writes updflash.bin to nand (if CRC32 hash matches) flash - ^ same as above safe - Safeflash (dump + write) requires CRC32 hash like write, but dumps to recovery.bin instead exit - Just exit the app, mainly meant for just extracting CPUKey... reboot - Reboots the whole console, mainly meant for FSD plugin updates

+In order for these features to actually work you have to write any of the above keywords/commands in a file called "simpleflasher.cmd"
+This file is read on launch and deleted once read (NOTE: It'll ONLY read 1 line!)

+*********************
+* CPUKey Extraction *
+*********************
+It's finally here, i could've had it working a long time ago, i just didn't get the test app working... and decided to put it aside for a while...

+This feature will not work on every dash, old ones will most likely not work, it uses a peek feature introduced by Dashlaunch a while back, i don't know when, nor does cOz remember when...
+Etheir way, if it doesn't work it'll post a message to you saying that you'll have to use xell... ;)

 ***********
 * Credits *
 ***********
 - cOz Thanks for all the help you constantly give me with just about everything, and thanks for rawflash! :D
 - Thanks to xvistaman for helping me solve that one last error i had with corona4g writes! i owe you ;)
+- Thanks to blaKcat for listening to me about security stuff, CRC32 hashes etc. and not releasing the modified version before my official one ;)
 - Thanks to everyone that has helped me test it!: Jonblu @ Consoleopen, Sileandro and Razkar And others that i don't know the name of...
 - Thanks also goes to who ever it was that ported rawflash to SDK in the first place and making it open source!
 - Thanks also to everyone that reports bugs and/or errors in ALL my apps :)